fedora-python/portingguide/source/dicts.rst

     e 5
     d 4

-The reason for this change is implementation of security fix from 2012 which enables hash randomization.
+The reason for this change is the implementation of security fix from 2012 which enables hash randomization.
 Hash randomization causes the iteration order of dict and sets to be unpredictable and differ across Python runs.
-Previous predictable behaviour can be used by attacker to create DoS (Denial of Service) attack which use predictable collisions in the underlying hashing algorithms and which can lead to a 100% CPU usage.
+Previous predictable behavior can be used by an attacker to create DoS (Denial of Service) attack which use predictable collisions in the underlying hashing algorithms and which can lead to a 100% CPU usage.